Teenage Mutant Ninja Turtles: The Hyperstone Heist: Reception

 The game received positive reviews upon release.
 In GameFan magazine, Dave Halverson (Skid) said "Konami brings the arcade thrill home" with "a beat 'em up blast-a-minute" that has "some of the best character animation you'll ever see" while Brody said it has some of the "most hilarious 2 player beat 'em up action ever" seen.
 N. Somniac of GamePro magazine called it "a 16-bit graphic and game playing work of art" and said it "brings excellent arcade-quality graphics, sound, game play to your home unit."

 The most common criticisms of The Hyperstone Heist focused on its difficulty, length, and repetitiveness.
 MegaTech magazine gave an overall 87% score, praising the graphics and sound but commenting that the gameplay wasn't hard work and experienced players would be able to beat the game easily.
 Four reviewers of Electronic Gaming Monthly gave the game positive ratings, praising the graphics and the animation, although there was criticism for the game being too easy and not having enough levels.
 Mega Action criticized the game for being too easy and gave praise to its graphics, calling it "fairly impressive."
-They also commented that The Hyperstone Heist had a lot of potential but used it very sparingly, stating that "Hyperstone Heist isn’t a terrible game, but the Turtles do deserve better."
+They also commented that The Hyperstone Heist had a lot of potential but used it very sparingly, stating that "Hyperstone Heist isn't a terrible game, but the Turtles do deserve better."
 They concluded with a 78% review score.
 Kirk Rutter of Mega Guide praised the game's action, graphics, and the two-player mode, but felt that The Hyperstone Heist was similar to Turtles in Time.
-Conceding that the action was fun at first, he criticized it for becoming repetitive and the difficulty for being too easy, concluding: "The lack of real challenge knocks a big dent in it’s lastability.
-But it’s still a laugh."
+Conceding that the action was fun at first, he criticized it for becoming repetitive and the difficulty for being too easy, concluding: "The lack of real challenge knocks a big dent in its lastability.
+But it's still a laugh."
 Power Unlimited gave a score of 90% and recommended the game to those who are fans of TMHT, but criticized the repetitive gameplay.

 ScrewAttack named The Hyperstone Heist the 19th best Genesis game ever in their top 20 list, though they considered it a clone of Turtles in Time, which they considered to be the best beat 'em up ever.
 Complex ranked the game number 68 in their "The Best 100 Sega Genesis Games".